GfSE/SAF-Specification/stakeholders.md

 * What are the operational scenarios (operational stories) relevant to the system?
 * What are the physical components?
 * What are the planned architectural means for risk mitigation?
+* What are the protocols for exchanging items on an interface?

+  ***Rationale:  In my role i need to asses if the usage of protocols on interfaces is compatible with the system lifecyle conceps.***
 * What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What are the system delivery standards?